 Department of Transportation Regulations

-Nothing in this Alcohol and Drug Abuse Prevention Program is intended to conflict with, modify, amend, or attempt to alter ACCD’s Administrative Rule 3.03.003, Drug Free Workplace and Drug Free Schools and Communities Act which shall preempt, govern, and control in all respects drugs and alcohol in the workplace.
+Nothing in this Alcohol and Drug Abuse Prevention Program is intended to conflict with, modify, amend, or attempt to alter ACCD’s 6.1202.02 Drug and Alcohol Abuse Prevention Program (DAAPP) 6.1202.02.1 Drug and Alcohol Abuse Prevention Program (DAAPP) (G/P), Drug Free Workplace and Drug Free Schools and Communities Act which shall preempt, govern, and control in all respects drugs and alcohol in the workplace.

 In addition to federal requirements, The Texas Workforce Compensation Commission TWCC Rule 169 (b) requires that Texas employers with Workman Compensation coverage and 15 or more workers provide a written copy of the Drug-Free Workforce policy to each employee on or before the first day of employment.
 Texas employers, employees and the Austin community at large are also subject to Texas Penal Code, Texas Alcohol Beverage Code Offenses, Texas Health & Safety Code Offenses, and City of Austin Code of Ordinances.
 Furthermore, the ACC District fully endorses the Standards of the Commission of Colleges and Universities Committed to the Elimination of Drug and Alcohol Abuses of which it is a member institution.